 Late Victorian Hand Carved Bone Bead Necklace

-Antique jewelry made from bone was very popular during the Victorian era.
+Antique jewelry made from carved bone was very popular during the Victorian era.
 Bone is a hard material from the skeleton of most vertebrate species, but the variety mainly used in jewelry is from such animals as the wild boar or wild hog.
 It was used to imitate ivory, which was more expensive.

 A spectacular hand carved bead necklace from the late Victorian (ca1900) era!
 The necklace is made of 35 intricately detailed, bone spheres which vary in size.
 There are 30 smaller spheres, while the 5 spheres at the center of the piece are much larger in size.
 Each bone bead is covered in a lovely carved design that includes cutouts.
 All the spheres are hollow and are strung on thick, white string.
 At the back of the necklace is a modern, gold-filled clasp, which is ornately decorated with a flower covered in milgrain details.
 This necklace is very unique and a true work of art!